pnnl/ruleset-checking-tool/docs/ruleset_functions/get_zones_computer_rooms.md

 ## get_zones_computer_rooms

-**Description:** Get the list of zones that have computer rooms associated with them in the P-RMR.
+**Description:** Get the list of zones that have at least one computer room associated with them in the P-RMR.

 **Inputs:**
 - **P-RMR**: To determine if any of the zones have computer rooms associated with them.

 **Returns:**
-- **applicable_computer_room_list_p**: A list that saves all zones that have computer rooms associated with them.
+- **applicable_computer_room_list_p**: A list that saves all zones that have at least one computer room associated with them.

 **Function Call:** None